 "I'm sorry.
 You have Parkinson's Disease."
 I stood in the parking lot, the receipt flapping in my trembling hand, completely stunned by the words I had just heard.
 At least my neurologist had the courtesy of saying, "I'm sorry" before delivering the news.
 Still, it didn't seem to lessen the blow any.
 I felt like someone had reached into my chest and squeezed all the air out of my lungs.

 I ended up going to the doctor after years of stiffness (rigidity), slower walking (bradykinesia), problems with my writing (micrographia), lack of arm swing on my ride side when walking, and problems with my fine motor skills.
 I had severe pain (dystonia) between my shoulder blades and into the base of my neck.
 I was having problems holding pens and gripping my silverware when eating.
 Simply trying to get 3 crackers out of a box was becoming a huge ordeal.
-I even had some typical non-motor symptoms common to PD patients, like loss of smell, depression, and sleep disturbances.
+I even had some typical non-movement symptoms common in PD, like loss of smell, depression and sleep disturbances.

 The challenges were just beginning.
 How do you tell someone you love that you've been diagnosed with a progressive neurodegenerative disease for which there is no cure?
 Sharing the news with my wife was quite possibly the hardest thing I've ever had to do.
 I felt a pain like nothing I've ever experienced before.
 And I can't even begin to imagine what was going through her mind as I delivered the devastating news.